ChrisBarnes2000-MS-DU/BEW1.2-Contractor/proposal.md

 # Locational Trivia

-Locational trivia will be a game to brush up on or learn knew knowledge about an area and it's cultres, religions, monuments,exhibits, attractions, and more.
+Locational trivia will be a game to brush up on or learn knew knowledge about an area and it's cultres, religions, monuments, exhibits, attractions, and more.

 It's useful for those that want to travel but are unaware of the difference between their current location and their destination.